tutomiko/xboot/README.md

 You don't get the tests.
 I can't find them anymore.

 PERSONAL TESTING AND PRACTICE LIBRARY.
 DO NOT USE IN PRODUCTION.

+Lots of framework design here.
+Conceptual roots for the Not Another Monolith architecture come from the failures of the many that lay beneath this monolith.
+It's the "publish" package with the GWX framework.
+Definitely check that out.